Search

 Foreigners can sell their condominium units in the Philippines under the Condominium Act.

-1. Compliance with ownership transfer regulations: Adhere to regulations outlined in the master deed and obtain approval from the condominium corporation if necessary.
-Also, comply with the rules stipulated in the Condominium Act of the Philippines.
+1. Compliance with ownership transfer regulations: Adhere to rules outlined in the master deed and obtain approval from the condominium corporation if necessary.
+Also, comply with the regulations stipulated in the Condominium Act of the Philippines.

-2. Market the property: You have options to either sell it independently or engage a real estate agent for assistance.
-Although hiring an agent incurs fees, they can potentially help you secure a higher selling price for your condo unit.
+2. Market the property: You may choose to sell the property yourself or hire a real estate agent to help market it.
+Although hiring an agent incurs fees, they can help you secure a higher selling price for your condo unit.

 3. Negotiate the sale: Engage with potential buyers to negotiate an agreeable price.
-Real estate agents can provide assistance in securing the best deal for you.
+Real estate agents can assist in securing the best deal for you.

-4. Legal documentation and transfer: Finalize all necessary legal documents for the sale and transfer of condominium ownership.
+4. Legal documentation and transfer: Finalize all necessary documents for selling and transferring condominium ownership.

 5. Payment and taxes: Ensure receipt of payment and settle any applicable property taxes and fees.
-It is advisable to work with a legal agent who can assist with tax reporting and filing in the Philippines.
+Working with a legal agent who can assist with tax reporting and filing in the Philippines is advisable.

-Get help with buying or selling a condominium in the Philippines
+Expert assistance with buying property in the Philippines

-Talk with our property expert in the Philippines
+Need help with buying property in the Philippines?

 Frequently Asked Questions (FAQs)